 The travel benefits of this card start are apparent when you check in for your flight.
 If you and up to eight others are on the same American Airlines domestic itinerary, all of you can check your first bag for free, allowing you to save big on potential luggage fees and carry more with you.
 Those savings could go a long way to offsetting the card's $450 annual fee.

 Once you have that squared away, instead of waiting for your flight at the gate you can head over to the Admirals Club®, an exclusive American Airlines airport lounge with more than 50 worldwide locations, or one of many partner lounges.
-Don't leave your companions behind - the Admirals Club® will allow immediate family members traveling with a Citi® cardholder or up to two traveling companions into the lounge.
-The Club offers complimentary snacks; house drinks; Wi-Fi; and at select locations, even showers suites and computers.
+Don't leave your companions behind - access to the Admirals Club® is for you and guests with you.
+The Club offers complimentary snacks; house drinks; Wi-Fi; and, at select locations, even shower suites and computers.